arthurvinx/seriation/README.md

 Compilation requires GCC.
 To compile this software invoke the following commands on the shell:
 <pre>
 wget https://github.com/arthurvinx/seriation/archive/master.zip
-gunzip seriation-master.zip
+unzip master.zip
-cd seriation-master
+cd seriation-master/
-gcc ordering1d.c -o ordering1d -lm
+gcc ordering1D.c -o ordering1D -lm
 </pre>

 ## How to Use
 type 'cfm-seriation' to show the options:

 <pre>